The Impact of ESG on Financial Performance and Corporate Reputation

 ESG investing, or sustainable investing, have evolved from socially responsible investing, where investors exclude certain stocks of entire industries based on their business operations and their social or environmental impact.

-Modern investors are more interested in putting their money where their values are.
+Modern iinvestors are more interested in putting their money where their values are, particularly in relation to the impact of ESG on financial performance.
 Since 2019, modern investors have invested $140 million in companies with ESG policies.

 79% of the investors in a PwC study rate ESG as an important factor influencing their investment decisions, 49% said they would consider divesting if the company does not implement ESG policies, and 75% consider short-term profitability a worthy sacrifice to address ESG issues.